 Food labels in Canada must list nutrition and serving information.
 All prepackaged foods sold in Canada must have a nutrition facts table as well as a list of ingredients.
 The nutrition facts table should provide information on energy, fat (including saturated fat and trans fat), cholesterol, carbohydrate, fiber, sodium, and vitamins.
 Serving size must also be included in the nutrition facts table, either explicitly or through reference to the amount per package.

-What contact information for manufacturers are required on food labels in Canada?
+What contact information for manufacturers is required on food labels in Canada?

 All packaged foods sold in Canada must have some sort of contact information, so consumers know who to get in touch with if they have questions.
 This can include anything from a phone number, website address, mailing address, or email address.
 The contact information should be clear and easy for customers to find on the product package.

-What language regulations apply on food labels in Canada?
+What language regulations apply to food labels in Canada?

 In Canada, food labels must be bilingual.
 All required information, such as nutrition facts, allergen warnings, and ingredient lists, must appear both in English and French.
 Non-bilingual products are not allowed to be sold in the country, and any packages where these elements appear only in one language must be updated so that they meet Canadian regulations.